statsig-io/docs/docs/pulse/faq.md

 ## Our external source shows more exposure events than Statsig.
 Are data missing?

 Exposures on the last day (the day you made a decision) are not counted as exposures.
 Please filter out that day when you analyze your external data.
 By default, Statsig uses UTC-0800 to define a "day".

+## We log categorical metadata for a custom event, but Pulse doesn't show these breakouts.
+What's wrong?

+Pulse is only able to show experimental results for various sub-groups of your metric (e.g. iOS vs. Android) when you've configured your metadata as a Dimension.
+[Value Dimensions](https://docs.statsig.com/pulse/read-pulse#value-dimensions) are the most common dimension type as their metadata get logged directly with your custom events.
+However, value dimensions must be defined in your [custom event setup](https://docs.statsig.com/metrics/metric-dimensions).